kvnvallis/techdoc/quickref.md

 * `wineconsole` : Load cmd.exe CUI in new window

-## Django

-* `python manage.py makemigrations --dry-run` : Check if migrations exist for any change in the models
-* `python manage.py shell` : Open a django shell where you can import models
-* `from appname.models import ModelName` : Import a model in the shell

 ## Pacman

 * `pacman -Qo /usr/bin/appname` : Query what package a file belongs to